winter mountaineering course

 The course or guide service is not necessary to operate in the mountains, is also not needed to be successful in the mountains.
 However learning from professionals, is necessary when you want to learn to consciously minimize the risk, quickly see threats, draw conclusions, base your activities on the safest and often unintuitive techniques etc. Taking a course does not guarantee that you will be 100 per cent safe.
 Although there will be fewer errors after the course and you will be well prepared there are lots of complex factors deciding about safety.
 Is worth remembering that mountains are a space with extremely high objective risk, and it is also worth having a bit of luck not to end up in the wrong place at the wrong time.

 I always say is much better and easier to start with the course.
 However, the key to development is skillfully combining knowledge from the courses with independent practice.
-Going from course to the course does not do much if we talk of being independent.
+Going from course to course does not do much if we talk of being independent.
 I also suggest that beginners spend most of their free time learning the basics like navigating, crampons technique, knots and ropework etc., it will stay forever.

 The future ambitious climber must decide for himself what is best for him.